Prince Andrew’s effort to dismiss sexual abuse case flounders under tough questioning

 Andrew was not named in the lawsuit, which provided a release for “any other person or entity who could have been included as a potential defendant”.

-Judge Lewis Kaplan interrogated the prince’s lawyer Andrew Brettler about whether the he could be shielded from prosecution, asking: “What is a ‘potential defendant’ as distinguished from a ‘defendant’?”
+Judge Lewis Kaplan interrogated the prince’s lawyer Andrew Brettler about whether he could be shielded from prosecution, asking: “What is a ‘potential defendant’ as distinguished from a ‘defendant’?”

 Mr Brettler responded: “Prince Andrew could have been sued but was not.
 Ms Giuffre intended to release royalty.”